-As part of Smart City initiatives, your city may look towards deploying sensors and other devices and collect data in the form of:
+As part of Smart City initiatives, city may be deploying sensors and other devices.
+Your city may consider utilising the data collected from the Field Sensors and Devices which may be in the forms mentioned below to derive actionable insights:

-- Hierarchical files (JSON, XML, YAML, etc.)
+- Hierarchical Files (JSON, XML, YAML, etc.)

-- Real-time stream
+- Real-time Stream

 - Objects

 - Videos

 - Images

 - Locational Data